NetworkTeam12/NetworkProjectTeam12/README.md

 - 5/23~5/31 : Development of SubTeam 3
 - 5/31~6/1 : Project Meeting (SubTeam 3)
 - 5/29~6/1 : Development of SubTeam 4
+- 6/1 : Making a conclusion (SubTeam 1)
 - 6/1 : Feedback & Submission